Leadership Training Programs

 -

 When looking into training programs it is important to know what you are looking for.
-Leadership training is often confused for management training and vice versa.
+Leadership training is often confused for management training, and vice versa.
+While leadership and management are similar, they are in reality very different.
 The organizations providing the leadership programs listed below will be able to help you find the program right for you.
-While leadership and management are similar, they are in reality very different.
-The distinction is not always all that clear, but you will find that the training is different.

 Below is a list of organizations and courses that are available locally: